-Originally written by Dr. Jason Weirich for Today's Farmer Magazine.
+Originally written by Dr. Jason Weirich for the Oct.
+2019 - Today's Farmer Magazine.

 What do you think of when you hear the term, “nutrient stewardship?”
 Increased regulations?
 Reduced cost?
 More efficient fertility?
 Or does it simply mean “doing the right thing?”

 This past year, MFA offered a nitrogen tool that modeled nitrogen loss and helped producers and agronomists make educated decisions on an acre-by-acre basis.
 Usage of the tool grew from 30,000 acres in 2018 to 160,000 acres in 2019.
 Talk about a year to launch a tool for nitrogen loss!
 We had record rainfall at the wrong time.
 We experienced prolonged periods of saturated soils that ultimately caused us to lose higher-than-normal amounts of nitrogen in some areas.

 While this tool does allow us to export VRT (variable rate technology) recommendations to load in the spreader, what we found was that nitrogen modeling gave us some insights to soil type, production practices and weather—to name a few.
 This model uses several layers to predict nitrogen loss.
 While the tool isn’t the gospel, it does start the conversation around nutrient stewardship, allowing us to make sure we are taking care of the crop while not overapplying or underapplying nitrogen.